Skip to main content

 This is how it works:

-1. Each row in all (top level and child) data tables created by dlt contains UNIQUE column named _dlt_id.
+1. Each row in all (root and nested) data tables created by dlt contains a unique column named _dlt_id (row key).

-2. Each child table contains FOREIGN KEY column _dlt_parent_id linking to a particular row (_dlt_id) of a parent table.
+2. Each nested table contains a column named _dlt_parent_id referencing a particular row (_dlt_id) of a parent table (parent key).

-3. Rows in child tables come from the lists: dlt stores the position of each item in the list in _dlt_list_idx.
+3. Rows in nested tables come from the Python lists: dlt stores the position of each item in the list in _dlt_list_idx.

-4. For tables that are loaded with the merge write disposition, we add a ROOT KEY column _dlt_root_id, which links child table to a row in top level table.
+4. For nested tables that are loaded with the merge write disposition, we add a root key column _dlt_root_id, which references the child table to a row in the root table.

 During a pipeline run, dlt normalizes both table and column names to ensure compatibility with the destination database's accepted format.
 All names from your source data will be transformed into snake_case and will only include alphanumeric characters.
 Please be aware that the names in the destination database may differ somewhat from those in your original input.

 If your data has inconsistent types, dlt will dispatch the data to several variant columns.
-For example, if you have a resource (ie json file) with a filed with name answer and your data contains boolean values, you will get get a column with name answer of type BOOLEAN in your destination.
-If for some reason, on next load you get integer value and string value in answer, the inconsistent data will go to answer__v_bigint and answer__v_text columns respectively.
-The general naming rule for variant columns is <original name>__v_<type> where original_name is the existing column name (with data type clash) and type is the name of data type stored in the variant.
+For example, if you have a resource (i.e., a JSON file) with a field named answer and your data contains boolean values, you will get a column named answer of type BOOLEAN in your destination.
+If, for some reason, on the next load, you get integer and string values in answer, the inconsistent data will go to answer__v_bigint and answer__v_text columns respectively.
+The general naming rule for variant columns is <original name>__v_<type> where original_name is the existing column name (with data type clash) and type is the name of the data type stored in the variant.

 To illustrate this, let's load more data into the same destination: